JoshuaWise/request-target/README.md

 ## Adoption into core

 Because of backwards compatibility, it's unlikely that the logic expressed in `parse-http-url` will be incorporated into the core [`http`](https://nodejs.org/api/http.html) module.
 My recommendation is to either incorporate it into [`http2`](https://nodejs.org/api/http2.html), which is still considered experimental, or as an alternative function in the core [`url`](https://nodejs.org/api/url.html) module.
-There are many paths forward, but subjecting millions of unsuspecting users to potential security vulnerabilities is not an acceptable practice.
+These are just a few examples, but there are many paths forward.

 ## How to use